Cervical Dystonia / Torticollis Treatment

 Referrals and Patient Pathways

-We welcome referrals from GPs, specialists, and allied health professionals.
-Our Northern Sydney Cervical Dystonia / Torticollis Treatment clinic provides timely appointments and early intervention, which can make a meaningful difference in patient outcomes.
+We welcome referrals from GP’s, specialists and allied health professionals.
+The neurologists we support at Northern Neuroscience proved timely appointments and early intervention for patient’s requiring treatment for Cervical Dystonia/Torticollis, which can make a meaningful difference in patient outcomes.

-Doctors can refer patients with confidence, knowing Northern Neuroscience offers professional, evidence-based care delivered with compassion and attention to detail.
+Doctors can refer patients with confidence, knowing the neurologists at Northern Neuroscience offer professional, evidence-based care delivered with compassion and attention to detail.

 Supporting Patients and Families

 Living with cervical dystonia affects more than just physical health.
-Our team provides education, reassurance, and practical advice to patients and families, helping them understand the condition, manage symptoms, and maintain daily routines.
-By partnering with families and referring doctors, we aim to provide comprehensive care that supports both the patient’s health and overall well-being.
+The team at Northern Neuroscience provides education, reassurance and practical advice to patients and families, helping them understand the condition, manage symptoms and maintain daily routines.
+By partnering with families and referring doctors, the neurologists at Northern Neuroscience aim to provide comprehensive care that supports both the patient’s health and overall well-being.

 Northern Neuroscience – Your Cervical Dystonia / Torticollis Specialists

-If you are looking for expert care in Northern Sydney Cervical Dystonia / Torticollis, Northern Neuroscience is here to help.
-Our neurologists provide thorough assessment, personalised treatment, and ongoing support for patients experiencing cervical dystonia.
+If you are looking for expert care in Northern Sydney for Cervical Dystonia/Torticollis, Northern Neuroscience is here to help.
+The neurologists at Northern Neuroscience provide thorough assessment, personalised treatment and ongoing support for patients experiencing cervical dystonia.

 Contact Us